chiralityeve/decayObserver/CMakeHome/main/plotconf/README.txt

 Compilation is done with

-    $ make Plotscript
+    $ make plotconf

 Now you can run the program with

-    $ ./bin/Plotscript <parameter>
+    $ ./bin/plotconf <configfile>

-Currently for parameters there is daniel, vitali and kevin allowed which refer to the functions daniel_current, vitali_current and kevin_current and run the settings and plots in this functions.

-For informations of which informations should be provided in this functions go to plot_example.cpp and see the made comments in there.
+For informations of which informations should be provided in the config file go to EXAMPLE_CONFIG.conf and see the made comments in there.
 The desired plots are created as .png, .pdf and .root files.